 Nausea – Many women experience nausea due to an increase in hormone levels.
 It is often referred to as “morning sickness.”
 However, it is not limited to just morning; some women may experience it all day long.

 Smell sensitivity – Many women become very sensitive to smells at the time of pregnancy.
-As per some studies, this happens maybe to prevent the mother from eating spoiled foods and thus saving the baby from toxins.
+As per some studies, this happens maybe to prevent the mother from eating spoiled foods and thus save the baby from toxins.

 Bloating – Some women may experience bloating due to a surge in estrogen and progesterone in the body.
 Almost every woman feels bloated at some time or the other at the time of pregnancy.